mrleerkotte/telegram-teamspeak3Bot/README.md

 ## Features
 - List all clients on server
 - List all active bans on server
-- Kick all client ;).
+- Kick all clients ;).
 This is a fake function it will only return a message.

 ## Get started
 To get started clone the repo and copy the teamspeakBot.conf.example to teamspeakBot.conf and add your info.
 After that run main.py.
-Than you should be able to give your bot the start command and use all the functions.
+Then you should be able to give your bot the start command and use all the functions.